shprasa/afw-chatbot-eval-agent/README.md

 This program tests the Angel Flight West (AFW) screening chatbot.
 It:

-1. Reads fake patient conversations from an **Excel file** on your computer
+1. Reads synthetic patient conversations from an **Excel file** on your computer
 2. Sends those messages to the live AFW chatbot website (one message at a time)
 3. Compares the chatbot's answers to the correct answers in your Excel file
 4. Saves reports in a folder called `workspace`